aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

     For more details check out the [AMP Getting started](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-getting-started.html) guide.

-### Setup ADOT Collector
+### Set up ADOT Collector

 Download [adot-collector-fargate.yaml](./fargate-eks-metrics-go-adot-ampamg/adot-collector-fargate.yaml)
 and edit this YAML doc with the parameters described in the next steps.

 In this example, the ADOT Collector configuration uses an annotation `(scrape=true)` to tell which target endpoints to scrape.
 This allows the ADOT Collector to distinguish the sample app endpoint from kube-system endpoints in your cluster.
 You can remove this from the re-label configurations if you want to scrape a different sample app.

 Use the following steps to edit the downloaded file for your environment: